connordominik1/connordominik1.github.io/index.md

 # Mo
 ![mo](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/c978c478-0702-4359-956b-4ce0aaea4a08)
 Mo!!!

 Congratulations, 2024 alumni!
 Woo!!!!
 We did it!!!
 Thank you for being a real one.
-You are the EXACT kind of person I wanted to surround myself with in my college experiance.
+You are the EXACT kind of person I wanted to surround myself with in my college experience.
 Free-spirited, confident, a real stand-your-ground kind of person, who also is SO down to be involved in good times, and bad times.
 You trust people openly, wear your heart on your sleave, and express yourself when you want to, how you want to, %&@# what everyone else thinks.
 Seriously, you ROCK.
 I loved every single time we were involved in the same things, and I'm so happy that we were in the same group semester after semester.
-You have taught me to be a lot more socially aware, and that great connections can be made when everyone is just a litte bit more vulnerable and open.
+You have taught me to be a lot more socially aware, and that great connections can be made when everyone is just a little bit more vulnerable and open.
 You might have also taught me that I don't know how to deal with finalities.
 I can't comprehend how this might be one of the last times we share the same space.
-I'm certainly not ready for it, and I'm doing by best to not even aknowledge it.
+I'm certainly not ready for it, and I'm doing by best to not even acknowledge it.
 Please, stay in touch?
 And if you're planning on staying in the Sacramento area, you BETTER keep joining in on the dinners.
 Thank you for impacting my life so much.

 ---

 # Abigayle
 ![abigayle](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/33503ab8-8882-4058-b3a7-d960588e52b2)
 Abigayle!

 You are special to me.
 The time we spent in group feels so much longer than it actually has been.
 You have put forth so much effort to be a friend, a familiar face, a regular count-me-in kind of person, and as a result, you've become part of my CSUS family that I'm scared to leave.
-You have always cared about all of us from day 1, and you have personally trusted and taken an interest in my life that I hope you feel is recipricated.
+You have always cared about all of us from day 1, and you have personally trusted and taken an interest in my life that I hope you feel is reciprocated.
 Your honesty, welcoming nature, and openness is something that won't be forgotten, and it's something I honestly look forward to every Friday.
-I hope the future semesters continue being blessed by your presnce.
+I hope the future semesters continue being blessed by your presence.

 ---

 # And Many More
 ...
-Ian, Vivian, Susan, Dillan, Ray, Grandpa, Olivia, Charles, Antonio, Andrew, Dustin, Elle, Jack, Deana, Mayra, Sean, Brandon, Abby, Emad, Laia, Ethan, Martha, Cathy, Becca, Daniel, Mack, and so many more have positively influenced me, and should be filling these seats too.
+Ian, Vivian, Susan, Dillan, Ray, Olivia, Charles, Antonio, Andrew, Dustin, Elle, Jack, Deana, Mayra, Sean, Brandon, Abby, Emad, Laia, Ethan, Martha, Cathy, Becca, Daniel, Mack, and so many more have positively influenced me, and should be filling these seats too.

 ---